Sports might be the last area of civility I see today in our society.

 Business Tip

 In my faith, we believe that Jesus died to demonstrate how much God wanted to restore the relationship.
-We believe there is nothing one can do that God would not forgive to restore a relationship.
+We believe there is nothing one can do that God would not forgive to repair a relationship.
 The only thing we think can break this relationship is man’s rejection of God’s olive leaf.

 You will score with your clients when you treat them as people.
 You will continue to have influence when you respect their opinions as well.